doug-moen/openscad2/rfc/Library_Scripts.md

 referencing any library script, regardless of whether it contains example code, and regardless of whether the API includes mathematical constants.

-The obvious solution is to provide a variant of the `use` command which doesn't include geometry, but which does include all of the top level definitions, even if they are numeric constants.
+The obvious solution is to provide a `use` command which doesn't include geometry, but which does include all of the top level definitions, even if they are numeric constants.
 The syntax is `use object;`.
-As a special case, definitions of `$` variables like `$fn` are not included;
+As a special case,
+* Definitions of `$` variables like `$fn` are not included;
   they are considered part of the geometry.
+* Definitions of names beginning with `_` are not included;
+  they are considered internal to the library.
+  OpenSCAD2 does *not* support rigorous information hiding&mdash;this is merely a convention of the `use` command.

 In OpenSCAD2, the `include` and `use` commands have well defined and distinct use cases: